pantha704/obsidian/PARA/Archives/Prompts.md

 ### **Refined Prompt for a Project Roadmap:**

- Create a detailed, step-by-step roadmap to build **\<project name\>** from scratch, using **\<tech stack, e.g., Web Development/Web3/AI & ML\>**.
-The roadmap should be designed for a beginner and should guide me through each phase, from initial setup to a polished, fully functional finish.
+Create a detailed, step-by-step roadmap to build **\<project name\>** from scratch, using a suitable **\<tech stack, e.g., Web Development/Web3/AI & ML\>**.
+The roadmap should be designed for a beginner and guide me through each phase, from the initial setup to a polished, fully functional finish.
 The goal is to complete this project within **\<weeks/months timeframe\>** and make it suitable for a job portfolio, hackathon, or presentation.

 For each phase, provide:
 - **Milestones and Objectives**: What I should aim to achieve in each phase.
 - **Step-by-Step Instructions**: Detailed, actionable steps for every task or concept.
 - **Learning Resources**: Links to tutorials, courses, or documentation for learning new concepts or tools required at each step.
 - **Tools and Libraries**: Clear instructions on setting up and using the specific tools and libraries needed at every stage.
 - **Best Practices**: Guidelines to follow for coding, organizing, and styling the project to meet industry standards.
 - **Testing and Debugging Tips**: Steps on how to test features and debug common issues that may arise.
 - **Showcase-Ready Finishing Touches**: Tips for polishing the project to make it stand out, like adding documentation, UI improvements, or feature highlights.

 Ensure that by following this roadmap, I can confidently complete the project and present it with a clear understanding of how each component works.
 The roadmap should be detailed enough that I could use it as a guide to replicate this process in future projects.

 ---